Local Offer - Assessment including Education, Health and Care Plans

 - Whether or not your child can be given support in his or her current setting.

-What happens if the Local Authority decision is NOT to proceed?
+What happens if the Local Authority decide not to proceed with the EHC needs assessment?

 The Local Authority will also set out the rights of appeal.